 Symbols or letters work well

-If your brand or logo has a symbol element, then definitely try to use that as your icon's main element, it will help you be instantly recognised by people in your audience and it will keep your branding consistent across platforms.
+If your brand or logo has a symbol element, then definitely try to use that as your icon's main element, it will help you be instantly recognized by people in your audience and it will keep your branding consistent across platforms.

-You can see this from a couple of the examples above - Amazon and Nike have clearly recognisable symbols as part of their app icons, which they use in combination with words or letters.
+You can see this from a couple of the examples above - Amazon and Nike have clearly recognizable symbols as part of their app icons, which they use in combination with words or letters.

 You probably don't need the app's title to tell which one is TikTok, Zoom and PayPal - the icon does that for you.